Meal Planning answers the “What’s for Dinner?” question.

 - On the counter: brown rice in the rice cooker

 Let’s face it.
-Meal planning does take time, and we are just so busy.
+Meal planning does take time, and we are all so busy.
 It’s no wonder we often take the easy way out!
-The more I practice meal planning, the more I see the benefits make it time well spent.
+The more I practice meal planning, the more I see the benefits and that makes it time well spent.
 Here’s to actually saving money and stress in the long run, and to NOT falling into the trap of fast food and bad choices.
-There will be stumbling blocks, for sure, but I’m finding success, one home-cooked meal at a time.
+There will be stumbling blocks, for sure, but I’m finding success, one home-cooked meal at a time, and I hope you will, too!

-Here’s to many nights of success in your home!
+Here’s to meal planning success in your home!